open-policy-agent/opa/ADOPTERS.md

   Kubernetes clusters that host a mix of production and test workloads.

-* [Cyral](https://www.cyral.com/) is a venture-funded data security company.
-Still in stealth mode but using OPA to manage and enforce fine-grained authorization policies.

 * [Intuit](https://www.intuit.com/company/) uses OPA as a validating and mutating admission controller to implement various security, multi-tenancy, and risk management policies across approximately 50